Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 - Open the Sandbox (you can create a free, anonymous temporary account with one just one click!)
 - Select "Convex Lisp" as the language, if not already selected
-- Type example code from this guide into the Sandox input window as you progress
+- Type example code from this guide into the Sandbox input window as you progress
 - You will see outputs from Convex in the output window. we use `=>` to indicate expected outputs in the examples below.

 ## Lisp basics